jaepass/commercejs-react-functional/TUTORIAL.md

 }
 ```

-Inside the handler function `handleAddToCart()`, we execute a callback function which will be passed in from the `App.js` component via props - onAddToCart.
+Inside the handler function `handleAddToCart()`, we execute a callback function which will be passed in from the `App.js` component via props - `onAddToCart`.
 Note that you will get to creating and passing this callback in the next section.
 A callback can receive any arguments, and the `App.js` component will have access to them.
 In this case, pass `product.id` and the quantity `1` as these are the request parameters for using the `commerce.cart.add()` method.
 Next, be sure to pass in `onAddToCart` as an argument to this component.

 ```js
 const ProductItem = ({ product, onAddToCart })
 ```

-Next, head back to `App.js` to pass in your callback `onAddToCart` in the ProductsListing component instance and attach a `handleAddToCart()` method and make the "add to cart" request to the Chec API.
+Next, head back to `App.js` to pass in your callback `onAddToCart` in the `ProductsListing` component instance and attach a `handleAddToCart()` method in order make the "add to cart" request to the Chec API.

 ```jsx
 <ProductsList